cds-snc/notification-documentation/src/en/send.md

 ### Error codes

-If the request is not successful, the response body is `json` with the key `status_code` containing the integer status code and the key `errors` containing an array of objects each of which has keys `error` and `message`.
-Refer to the table below for status codes and example error objects.
-Example error response:
+If the request fails, the response body is `json` with the following keys:
+- `status_code` with the integer status code
+- `errors` with an array of objects.
+Each object has 2 more keys, one  labeled `error` and the other labeled `message`.
+The table below gives status codes and example error objects.

 ```json
 {